mmaelicke/scikit-gstat/docs/userguide/variogram.rst

     @savefig dist_diff_plot.png width=8in
     V.distance_difference_plot()
+    plt.close()

-While it is possible to see the increasing variability with increasing distance here quite nicely, it is not possible to guess meaningful moments for the distributions within the bins.
+While it is possible to see the increasing variability with increasing distance here quite nicely, it is not possible to guess meaningful moments for the distributions at different distances.
 Last but not least, to derive a simple model as presented in the variogram figure above by the green line, we have to be able to compress all values at a given distance lag to one estimation of variance.
 This would not be possible from the the figure above.